Your First Tournament

 This can be a daunting experience, but don't be alarmed - just make sure that the other players at the tournament are aware that this is your first event, and most will be happy to show you the ropes.
 And always remember - both you and the other players are all there to enjoy yourselves!

 Before playing a tournament, you need a CA handicap.
 If you haven't already been given one, your club should have an appointed Club Handicapper who can do this for you.
-Don't worry, this is a quick exercise, normally taking about 15-30 minutes at a lawn.
-It would also be wise to ask a club member for a quick run down of any rules that you may not have experienced during friendly club play.
+Don't worry, this is a quick exercise, normally taking about 15-30 minutes on a lawn.
+It would also be wise to ask a club member for a quick rundown of any rules that you may not have experienced during friendly club play.

-For the 2017 season, most individual competitions are open to playing members of CA Member Clubs as well as Individual Members of the CA. However, Premium, Overseas and Student members of the CA are entitled to priority entry and lower entry fees, so you may wish to join the CA if you get the bug!
+Individual competitions are open to playing-members of CA-Member Clubs when they register as CA Standard Members, which is a no-cost option their club secretary can arrange.
+However, Premium, Overseas and Under-25 Premium Members of the CA enjoy lower entry fees, so you may wish to join the CA as a direct-pay member if you get the bug!

 Entering the Tournament

-It may be wise to enter your first tournament with a friend from your club - that way you can be sure of at least one familiar face!
+You could enter your first tournament with a fellow club member - that way you can be sure of at least one familiar face!
 If you are not confident of going it alone, you may prefer to enter a doubles tournament.
 This allows you to have a more experienced player to guide you through the event.
-Please check however, whether you need to enter as a pair or whether the manager will find a partner for you.
+Check whether you need to enter as a pair or whether the manager will find a partner for you.

 When You Arrive